-A bridging loan is a loan borrowed against one’s property to solve short term financial requirements.
-This type of loan is very beneficial to a retired person/pensioner/senior citizen who has a lot of equity in their property but not readily available cash.
-Acquiring a bridging loan will allow time for the purchase, the move and sale without stress.
+A bridging loan is a loan borrowed against a property to solve short term financial requirements.
+This type of loan can be beneficial to a retired person/pensioner/senior citizen who has a lot of equity in their property but little cash in hand.
+Acquiring a bridging loan will allow time for the purchase, the move and sale without any stress.

-- One could be looking to purchase another property but has cash tied up in the current property
+- When you are looking to purchase another property but have your cash tied up in the current property.

 - Chain break in property sale.

-- Temporarily to pay care home fees or any other fees and
+- Temporarily to pay care home fees or any other fees.

 - Quick cash release for various reasons until property sells

 You don’t want to lose the property you have found.
-You get a short-term bridging loan which could be secured against your current property or both, the current and the new property depending on the level of equity available.
-The loan could also be secured against any other residential properties you may own.
+You get a short-term bridging loan which can be secured against your current property, or both the current and the new property, depending on the level of equity available.
+The loan can also be secured against any other residential properties you may own.

-The funds are given to you for up to 12 months but there are no tie in periods or any exit penalties.
-So as soon as the property sells you can repay the loan in full without incurring any penalties and repay the loan in full.
+The funds are given to you for up to 12 months and there are no tie-in periods or any exit penalties.
+When the property sells you will repay the loan in full without incurring any penalties.

 Key Features of Our Bridging Loans